Eurosmart2004/Chatbot-education/README.md

 You can access a live demo of our chatbot at [here](https://chatbot-education.streamlit.app/).

+### Courses Integrated

+Our chatbot leverages content from the following courses at Swinburne University:

+- **COS30019 - Introduction to AI**: This course covers the fundamentals of artificial intelligence, including machine learning, neural networks, and natural language processing.
+Our chatbot uses this knowledge to provide insightful responses and educational resources.
+- **COS30043 - Interface Design and Development**: This course focuses on the principles of designing and developing user interfaces and user experience, with a specific emphasis on teaching Vue.js, a popular open-source JavaScript framework for building user interfaces and single-page applications.

 ## Features

 - RAG Technique: Our chatbot uses the state-of-the-art RAG (Retrieval-Augmented Generation) technique to provide accurate and reliable information.